michael-emmi/violat-artifact/artifact-instructions.md

 ### Violat’s output

 Violat outputs any discovered violations to the console directly — see the examples below.
-Additionally, Violat generates plenty of intermediate files in the `violat-output` directory.
+Additionally, Violat generates plenty of intermediate files in the `violat-output` subdirectory of the current working directory.
 Additionally, the various components of Violat can generate plenty of debug output by adding the appropriate tags to the DEBUG variable.
 For example the following generates debug output for all components.

 ````
 DEBUG=* violat-validator MySpec.json